 Some people think that most Finnish wood nowadays end up in a pulp mill boiler.
 However, this is not the case.
 Traditional sawmills continue to flourish, producing increasingly large amounts of timber for further processing, for example, as raw material for the construction industry around the world, or for the Chinese furniture industry.
 This is what happens to trees grown by Heikki Soikka, a private forest owner from Juupajoki, Central Finland.

-Today, an increasing proportion of this timber is shipped across the oceans to their final destination, as demand for Finnish wood, especially in Asia, has increased.
-Korkeakoski sawmill timber are transported not just to Asia but also to North Africa, across Europe and, of course, to factories in Finland.
+Today, an increasing proportion of this timber is shipped across the oceans to its final destination, as demand for Finnish wood, especially in Asia, has increased.
+Korkeakoski sawmill timber is transported not just to Asia but also to North Africa, across Europe and, of course, to factories in Finland.
 The main customer segments are the construction, furniture and packaging industries.

 Trust and flexibility underline collaboration with UPM

-Heikki Soikka, a private forest owner, is UPM's forest services customer.
+Heikki Soikka, a private forest owner, is a UPM's Forest Services customer.
 The 150 hectares of forest he looks after in Juupajoki has been in their family for generations.

 Soikka has sold wood exclusively to UPM.
 “As a forest service customer, my interests are so well looked after that I have not had to find other partners.
 The relationship I have with UPM’s forestry expert that has looked after my property for almost two decades is built on trust.
 In addition, there’s always been room for flexibility, which is something I appreciate,” he says.